drbean/edit/jeffreykuo/Send_thermal_pad.md

 the thermal, mechanical and dielectric properties of the composites.
-They obtained thermal conductivity increases for the BNNS/PDMS composite from 0.21 W m^-1^ K^-1^ for neat PDMS to 0.36 W m^-1^ K^-1^ for a 10% addition by weight of BNNS and for the BNNS/BNF/PDMS one to 0.56 W m^-1^ K^-1^ for the same percentage addition of BNNS/BNF, indicating an enhancement of thermal conductivity.
+They obtained thermal conductivity increases for the BNNS/PDMS composite from 0.21 W m^-1^ K^-1^ for neat PDMS to 0.36 W m^-1^ K^-1^ for a 10% addition by weight of BNNS and for the BNNS/BNF/PDMS one to 0.56 W m^-1^ K^-1^ for the same percentage addition of BNNS/BNF, both enhancements of thermal conductivity.
 The tensile strength and Young's modulus of the BNNS/BNF/PDMS composite also increased from 1.41 MPa to 1.65 MPa and from 0.99 MPa to 1.32
 MPa, respectively.
 The breakdown strength of the BNNS composite rose from 16.8 MV m^-1^ to 21.8 MV m^-1^ for the same loading, indicating good insulation properties.